Is black oxide safe?

 Is a 10.9 Bolt stronger than Grade 8?

 Class 10.9 is stronger than class 8.8.
 It is commonly found in high strength automotive applications.
 Class 10.9 is similar to grade 8.
 A low carbon steel for general use.
-You may like this Are there vampires in bloodborne?

 What grade Bolt is the strongest?